SirYancy/ITECH190-Intro-to-CS/html/links.md

 │   │   ├── blue.html
 ```

-In the `index.html` file, if we wanted to link to, Wikipedia, we would use the full URL to link to it, `<a href="http://www.wikipedia.org">Wikipedia</a>`, as we did above.
-However, let's say we want to link to red.html in the colors folder.
+In the `index.html` file, if we wanted to link to, Wikipedia, we would use the full URL syntax as we did above.
+This is called an **absolute** path because it is the page's absolute address on the entire internet.
+It is a wholly unique identifier for that resource.
+However, let's say we want to link to `red.html` in the `colors` folder.
 Here we don't need the entire URL; we can use a **relative** path to the resource.
 The path would simply be `colors/red.html`.
 Thus, the full syntax looks like:

 ```html
 Here is a link to the <a href="colors/red.html">Red</a> page